Improved Algorithms for Parity and Streett objectives: Introduction

 \emph{Game graphs.} We consider the computation of the winning set for player~1 in game graphs.
-For {\em reachability} objectives, the problem is PTIME-complete, and the computation can be achieved in time linear in the size of the graph~\cite{Beeri80,Immerman81}.
-For {\em B\"uchi} objectives, the current best known algorithm requires $O(n^2)$ time~\cite{CH12,CH14}.
-For {\em general Streett} objectives, the problem is coNP-complete~\cite{EJ88}, and for {\em one-pair Streett} objectives the current best known algorithm requires $O(n m)$ time~\cite{Jurdzinski00}.
-One-pair Streett objectives also corresponds to the well-known parity games problem with three priorities (the parity games problem in general is in UP $\cap$ coUP~\cite{Jur98}; it is one of the rare and intriguing combinatorial problems that lie in UP $\cap$ coUP, but not known to be in PTIME).
-Despite the importance of game graphs with one-pair Streett objectives in numerous applications and several algorithmic ideas to improve the running time for general parity games~\cite{VJ00,JPZ08,Schewe07} or B\"uchi games~\cite{CJH03,CH12,CH14}, there has been no algorithmic improvement since 2000~\cite{Jurdzinski00} for one-pair Streett games.
+For \emph{reachability} objectives, the problem is PTIME-complete, and the computation can be achieved in time linear in the size of the graph~\cite{Beeri80,Immerman81}.
+For \emph{Büchi} objectives, the current best known algorithm requires $O(n^2)$ time~\cite{ChatterjeeH14}.
+For \emph{general Streett} objectives, the problem is coNP-complete~\cite{EmersonJ88}, and for \emph{one-pair Streett} objectives the current best known algorithm requires $O(m n)$ time~\cite{Jurdzinski00}.
+One-pair Streett objectives also corresponds to the well-known parity games problem with three priorities.
+Despite the importance of game graphs with parity-3 objectives in numerous applications and several algorithmic ideas to improve the running time for general parity games~\cite{VogeJ00,JurdzinskiPZ08,Schewe17} or Büchi games~\cite{ChatterjeeJH03,ChatterjeeH14}, there has been no algorithmic improvement since 2000~\cite{Jurdzinski00} for parity-3 games.
+The parity games problem in general is in UP $\cap$ coUP~\cite{Jurdzinski98}; it is one of the rare and intriguing combinatorial problems that lie in NP $\cap$ coNP but are not known to be in PTIME.
+Parity games can be solved by a randomized algorithm in time $n^{O(\sqrt{n/\log n})}$~\cite{BjorklundSV03} and by deterministic algorithms in time $n^{O(\sqrt{n})}$~\cite{JurdzinskiPZ08} and for~$\numprio\ge 3$ priorities in time $O(m \cdot (\kappa n / c^2)^{\gamma(\numprio)})$~\cite{Schewe17} for a small constant $\kappa$ and $\numprio/3 \le \gamma(\numprio) \le \numprio/3 + 1/2$.
+Subsequent to our work, a quasi-polynomial time algorithm for parity games was achieved in a breakthrough result by Calude et.\ al~\cite{CaludeJKLS17,GimbertI17}.
+In follow-up work different quasi-polynomial time algorithms as well as $O(m n \log(n)^{\numprio-1})$ time algorithms for constant $\numprio$ were shown \cite{JurdzinskiL17,FearnleyJSSW17}.